Dubey-Vijay39/CodeClause_Customer_Segmenation/README.md

 # CodeClause_Customer_Segmenation
 Every customer has a unique personality, preference, and specific need.
-You cannot offer the same product to all your customers and expect them to buy from you.
+You cannot offer the same product to all customers and expect them to buy from us.
-Customer segmentation helps you divide your customer base and tailor your offers accordingly.
+Customer segmentation helps divide customer base and tailor the offers accordingly.

 The Dataset was used of Mall customers downloaded from Kaggle